 Enroll your child at Drayton, and you have an active role in shaping your child’s first school experience.
 You’ll work in the classroom alongside the teacher and see your child’s social and academic development first-hand.
 You will also become part of a community of parents sharing the experience of running the preschool together.

-The 2 year old Parent/Tot Program is on Tuesday from 12:15-2:00pm (a parent stays with the child during school).
-The 3 year old Program has classes on Tuesdays and Thursdays from 9:00am to 11:20am.
-The 4 year old Program has classes on Monday, Wednesday, and Friday from 9:00am-12:00pm.
+The 2 year old Parent/Tot Program is on Wednesday from 9:30am-11:00am (a parent stays with the child during school).
+The AM Class (3 year old) Program has classes on Tuesdays and Thursdays from 9:00am to 11:30am.
+The Pre-K (4 year old) Program has classes on Monday, Wednesday, and Friday from 9:00am-12:00pm.

 Julie Fuller has been the head teacher at DACP since 1999.
 Prior to being the teacher here, she was a parent of the co-op (her two daughters went here) and a board member.
 And, a very l-o-n-g time ago, she was a student here!

 Mrs. Fuller attended Western Michigan University and got her degree in Elementary Education and Theatre Education.
 After becoming a mom, she wanted to spend time with her kids and still work a bit, so she substitute taught in the Ferndale Public Schools for about 10 years.
 When the teaching job at Drayton became available, it was offered to her, and she’s been here ever since.
 Clearly, she loves kids!

 She and her husband Dan have two daughters and a dog named Scout.
 When not teaching, Julie loves performing with community theaters and creating her own jewelry.